Vietnam.vn - Nền tảng quảng bá Việt Nam

 The connection between martial arts, sports and health during the State visit to Vietnam by the King and Queen of Belgium once again affirmed the role of cultural exchange in strengthening bilateral relations.
 With new cooperation initiatives, Vietnam and Belgium are opening up opportunities for deeper cooperation in the fields of sports and human development, towards a more sustainable and prosperous future.

-Some pictures at the event:
+Some photos at the event:

 Võ thuật kết nối văn hóa xuyên biên giới Việt Nam-Bỉ